 To make the best saxophone mouthpieces in the world

-We believe “music” is the time musicians share joy with audiences.
-We are hoping to support those times with our mouthpieces, so we give our whole hearts to carefully making each and every one of them.
+We believe “music” occurs when musicians share joy with audiences.
+We wish to support those times with our mouthpieces, so we give our whole hearts to carefully making each and every one of them.

 Playing saxophone brings joy and happiness not only to players but also to listeners, with beautiful sounds and melodies that cheer you up at times.
 I think those are wonderful moments.
 My goal will be achieved not only when we make mouthpieces but also when musicians perform with Gottsu mouthpieces on stage and share happiness with their audiences.
 I am so proud to support those moments with my mouthpieces.

 3D Binaural Recording of Gottsu Mouthpieces

 Binaural recording is a method of recording sound that uses two microphones, arranged with the intent to create a 3-D stereo sound sensation for the listener of actually being in the room with the performers or instruments.
 This effect is often created using a technique known as “dummy head recording”, in which a mannequin head is outfitted with a microphone in each ear.
 Binaural recording is intended for replay using headphones and will not translate properly over stereo speakers.
 This idea of a three dimensional or “internal” form of sound has also translated into useful advancement of technology in many things such as stethoscopes creating “in-head” acoustics and IMAX movies being able to create a three dimensional acoustic experience.

 We have binaurally recorded each Gottsu mouthpiece in order to give you an accurate representation of what it sounds like.
 You can find these binaural audio clips in the Products page for each mouthpiece.
 Please listen with headphones for the best experience.